matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. Sometimes, like for personal throwaway scripts, clean code isn't worth it.
 To quote [Larry Hastings](https://www.youtube.com/watch?v=Jd8ulMb6_ls) "Write Sloppy Code, Solve Your Problem".
 1. At least in personal automation stuff: fail fast, and fail loudly.
 1. Stop writing shell scripts.
 Let's do more Python or whatever.
+1. Referential Transparency (Similar to idempotency, I think), means you'll get the same results for the same inputs.
+It makes things way easier to work with if you can pull it off.
+1. Taking cues from Unity, React, and a number of other things, "Favour object composition over class inheritance".
+Inheritance isn't bad, but think about if composition will work better in any given case.
+Especially if you need to vary in more than one way.
+You can't play the inheritance card twice, to paraphrase Martin Fowler.

 # Unix
 1. If you want to mass-rename stuff, don't copy the files to somewhere else, just make hardlinks to the backup folder.